-There are two types as mentioned in the preamble, a GWR ratchet type (21a) and an RCH pin type (21b).
+There are two types as mentioned in the preamble, a GWR ratchet type (21a) for the GWR version and an RCH pin type (21b) for the SR one.
 In either case make sure that the holes in the brake lever guard/bracket/stay (21a or 21b) can accept 0.31mm wire and remove the type you want from the fret.